Business Goals and Objectives Modeling

 Business Goals and Objectives Modeling is arguably the most important input to the development of an architecture, as it sets the right context for the alignment of architecture with the business strategy.

 Enterprise Architect can be used to model the Goals and Objectives and relate them to each other, with each Goal being decomposed into a number of Objectives that can be measured.
 Stereotypes can be used to create Goal and Objective elements, and these can be added to any number of diagrams.
-The Project Browser provides a way of structuring the Goals, adding the Objectives as child elements placed under the applicable Goal.
+The Browser window provides a way of structuring the Goals, adding the Objectives as child elements placed under the applicable Goal.
 The Specification Manager is a useful tool for creating, viewing or presenting the Goals and Objectives in a workshop.
 It is a text based tool and allows the Goals and Objectives to be viewed in a word processor or spreadsheet interface.

 This section lists the main tools available in Enterprise Architect that can be used to perform Business Goals and Objectives Modeling.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
 The complete list of tools is available from the topics: Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.